-Independent Monitoring: The government did not permit outside observers, such as the United Nations, International Committee of the Red Cross, or other nongovernmental organizations (NGOs), free access to conduct monitoring visits or interviews in the IDC.
-Other than the IDC, the government permitted regular and open prison visits by UN officials and independent human rights observers upon approval of the Ministry of National Security.
-These observers enjoyed a reasonable degree of independence.
+Independent Monitoring: The government did not permit outside observers, such as the United Nations, the International Committee of the Red Cross, or other nongovernmental organizations (NGOs), to monitor the Immigration Detention Center.
+The government permitted monitoring of other prisons and detention centers by UN officials and independent human rights organizations.

 d.
 Arbitrary Arrest or Detention

-The minister of national security may authorize preventive detention to preclude actions prejudicial to public safety, public order, or national defense, in which case the minister must state the grounds for the detention.
+The minister of national security may authorize preventive detention to protect public safety, public order, or national defense; the minister must state the grounds for the detention.

-Pretrial Detention: Lengthy pretrial detention resulting from heavy court backlogs and inefficiencies in the judicial system continued to be a problem.
-Pretrial detainees or remand prisoners represented more than half the prison population.
-Most persons under indictment waited seven to 10 years for their trial dates in the High Court, although some waited much longer.
-Officials cited several reasons for the backlog, including an understaffed prosecutorial office, a shortage of defense attorneys for indigent persons, and the burden of the preliminary inquiry process.
-Additionally, the law requires anyone charged and detained to appear in person for a hearing before a magistrate’s court every 10 days, if only to have the case postponed for an additional 10 days, resulting in further inefficiency.
+Pretrial Detention: Lengthy pretrial detention continued to be a problem.
+Pretrial detainees represented more than half the prison population.
+Most detainees’ trials began seven to 10 years after their arrest, although some spent even longer in pretrial detention.
+The length of pretrial detention frequently equaled or exceeded the maximum sentence for the alleged crime.
+Officials cited several reasons for the backlog, including the burden of the preliminary inquiry process.
+The law requires anyone charged and detained to appear in person for a hearing before a magistrate every 10 days, even if it is only to have the case postponed for an additional 10 days.
+This case load created further inefficiency.

 e.
 Denial of Fair Public Trial